bilelmoussaoui/Hardcode-Tray/README.md

        3. `inkscape`
        4. `imagemagick`
        5. `svgexport`
+  3. Open Hardcode-Tray using this command
+    <pre>hardcode-tray</pre>

+  4. Enjoy!

 You can build [the patched version of sni-qt](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/How-to-build-Sni-qt) from source code if you are using a different distribution (like Fedora).<br />
 The `sni-qt:i386` is used for 32 bits applications as Skype.<br />
 Teamviewer is also using the `sni-qt` package.
 However, it is shipping its own version.
 Therefore this script also overwrites the version shipped by TeamViewer with the patched one.

-  3. Open Hardcode-Tray using this command
-    ```bash
-      hardcode-tray
-    ```

-    4. Enjoy!

 ## Options
 - `--apply` and `--revert`